How to Handle the Hidden Costs of a New Car and Buy below Invoice

 This is one of those costs that everyone knows about, but don’t normally attach to the car buying process.
 In most states, the registration fees charged by the state are determined by the price of the vehicle and the amount of taxes paid on the vehicle.
 These are fixed by your state and are non-negotiable.
 Some states require first time vehicle registration to be done by the new car dealerships.

 There are still a few states that don’t require emissions certification, but most states require testing and certification that the vehicle meets state and federal guidelines for emissions.
 This is another non-negotiable fee.

 This is one of those constants that were mentioned a century or so ago.
-These taxes are broken down into 2 or sometimes 3 categories:
+These taxes are broken down into two or sometimes three categories:

 - State taxes

 - Some states will also add a luxury tax to sales of new cars.

 Everybody knows they have to have it.
 But very few people actually add this to the costs of buying a new car.
 How much this will be depends on a variety of factors:

 This fee covers the costs of preparing all the documents for the sale of the car.
 This fee can sometimes be successfully contested.

 This is a hidden cost added by new car dealerships to help them recoup the costs of getting the car ready to sell after delivery.
 This includes having the car inspected by a mechanic and then fully detailed in the body shop.This fee is one which you can actually contest, since the manufacturer typically reimburses the dealership for preparation.